 Focus is on School, Community, Self and Others, Families, and Neighborhood.

-Visual Arts, Dramatic Arts, Dance, Library, and Computer are enjoyed on a weekly basis
+Common Core Drama, Dance, Physical Education, Library and Computer are enjoyed on a weekly basis

 Weekly enrichment clusters give the children an opportunity to experience many diversified creative activities.